Global Structure in Learned Latent Representations of Confusion-Limited LISA Data: Data and Experimental Protocol

 \subsection{Synthetic benchmark design}

 This study uses a controlled synthetic benchmark to compare one-class scoring strategies in a confusion-limited LISA setting.
-The goal is not to claim full mission realism; it is to hold data generation fixed so method-level effects are measurable.
-The design follows the confusion-background framing used in prior LISA studies \cite{Nelemans2001,Timpano2006,Crowder2007} and is aligned with mission-level sensitivity context \cite{Robson2019,LISASciRD}.
+The design follows the confusion-foreground framing used in prior LISA studies \cite{Nelemans2001,Timpano2006,Crowder2007} and is aligned with mission-level sensitivity context \cite{Robson2019,LISASciRD}.
+In this section we summarize the same data generation used in our prior study \cite{Cain2025}.

-All segments are generated in the time domain with duration \(T=3600\) s and sampling rate \(f_s=1\) Hz, yielding 3600 samples per segment.
+LISA will observe for years but analysis methods need not consume year long arrays as indivisible objects.
+Long streams are commonly analyzed through finite windows or overlapping segments.
+We generate windows in the time domain with duration \(T=3600\) s and sampling rate \(f_s=1\) Hz, yielding 3600 samples per segment.
+This is not a claim that all LISA inference should be performed on one-hour data products.
+This choice of duration provides a computationally tractable benchmark with fixed input dimensionality while retaining time-frequency morphology in the mHz band.
+Longer windows and overlapping windows are natural extensions.

+We use a single Michelson-like channel as a simplified setting.
+Standard LISA analyses use TDI combinations such as X,Y,Z or A,E,T. Using multiple TDI channels would provide additional information and could potentially improve absolute performance, however it would also introduce another experimental variable.
+Since the present work compares scoring rules, using a single channel isolates the methodological effect.
+Using TDI combinations will be explored in a follow up study because they provide multiple correlated observations of the same underlying signal population.
+From the perspective of representation learning, such redundancy is often advantageous because multi-channel autoencoders are capable of exploiting shared structures across channels while suppressing channel specific noise.
+This potentially will produce latent spaces with improved class separation and more informative density structure.